-Although use of TM is particularly low in the two sub-Saharan African countries examined, its use is more prevalent in China and India.
+Although use of TM is particularly low in the two sub-Saharan African countries examined, its use is more prevalent in China and India where the percentage use represents a very large population in absolute terms.
 Chinese TM is a point of pride for the Chinese Government.
-There is widespread belief that it works and it is part of the history, culture and politics of the country.28 Similarly in India, the government and the community may give traditional forms of medicine the same respect as modern medicine.
+There is widespread belief that it works and it is part of the history, culture and politics of the country.28 Similarly in India, the government and the community may give traditional forms of medicine considerable respect, in terms of policies and funding.
 Further, in both China and India many physicians have training in traditional medicine and use traditional remedies as part of their treatment recommendations.29-31 Even so, the use of TM for healthcare in China and India is still considerably lower than commonly cited.

 We are not the first to make the observation that use of TM is lower than the 80% commonly reported by the WHO and others, since a number of single country studies corroborate our findings.
 Analysis of nationally representative South African population-based surveys from 2005-2007 found less than 0•1% of the population had used TM in the past month (down from a high of 12•7% a decade earlier).20 A 2008 survey of households in South Africa (n=4,762) found that only 1•2% of respondents reported using traditional healers.21 A household survey in Ghana (n = 4,713) found that 83% used modern medicine as their first choice when they had need for health services, whilst only 12% chose traditional care, of which 5•5% pursued self-care through traditional methods and 6.5% consulted a traditional healer.22 In the Kenya Integrated Household and Budget Survey just 7•6% of respondents consulted ‘non-modern’ health care providers of which 0•2% visited a traditional healer.25 Angmo et al23 reported that in Ladakh, India the number of traditional healers has fallen and the majority of the remaining practitioners are aged over 51.
-The study found that younger generations preferred other professions and there are areas where no apprentice healers were in training.23
+The study found that younger generations preferred other professions and there are areas where no apprentice healers were in training (although note that in our analysis no particular age-group had greater use of TM).23

-Similar to our findings in Ghana and India, others have found that those of a lower socio-economic status, who were unemployed, lived in rural areas and reported low health status were more likely to report use of traditional healers.21,22,25,31
+Similar to our findings in Ghana and India, others have found that those of a lower socio-economic status, who were unemployed, lived in rural areas and reported low health status were more likely to report use of traditional healers.21,22,25,31 Whether this is the most appropriate or simply the most accessible care for these marginalised groups needs further investigation.

+Our results give some indication that traditional medicine is used as adjuvant therapy to modern medicine in China and India where more respondents stated that they had used traditional medicine in the last 12 months than answered that it was their main source of care.